-10. Such Other Relief as the FAA Deems Appropriate
+J. Such Other Relief as the FAA Deems Appropriate to Enable the Requested Operations

-Caribbean Project Management also requests exemption from such other FARs as the FAA Grant of Exemption issued pursuant to this Petition, the FAA issues interim or final rules for small UAS, Caribbean Project Management requests that it be relieved of the requirements of any conditions and limitations of said exemption and allowed to comply with any less burdensome applicable regulations that may have become effective.
+KalScott Engineering also requests exemption from such other FARs as the FAA deems appropriate to enable the requested operations.
+If, during the effective dates of any Grant of Exemption issued pursuant to this Petition, the FAA issues interim or final rules for small UAS, KalScott Engineering requests that it be relieved of the requirements of any conditions and limitations of said exemption and allowed to comply with any less burdensome applicable regulations that may have become effective.